Updated with new poll data on 4 June

-“One Nation surges ahead of Labor as budget flops,” says the Australian Financial Review’s headline today, and it’s correct on both counts.
+“One Nation surges ahead of Labor as budget flops,” said the Australian Financial Review’s headline on Monday, and it was mostly correct.

 How would these numbers, replicated at the ballot box, translate into House of Representatives seats?
 That’s awfully difficult to say, but it’s very likely no party would enjoy a majority.
 Labor would probably have a plurality (more than anyone else), with One Nation second and the Coalition third.
-Perhaps Labor would retain government with support from the Greens and independents.
-Or One Nation plus the Coalition would take office.
+Perhaps the ALP would retain government with support from the Greens and independents.
+Or One Nation plus the Coalition might be in a majority.

 And it was a state — not federal — election, which probably means less at stake than a federal vote.
 Running a country is about the big items, particularly pulling and pushing those economic levers.
 Yes, many, perhaps most, people believe business as usual is no longer working, but when push comes to shove we know voters can be scared of changes that might affect their economic security.
 And Hanson has now discussed moving to the House of Representatives with a view to taking those levers.
 The other information South Australia provided was how seat-by-seat distributions of preferences play out with a large One Nation vote.